Entry Date:

 Principal Investigator Anastasios Hart

-The Mechanosynthesis Group, led by Prof. John Hart, aims to create new materials, machines, and design principles for advanced manufacturing.
+The Mechanosynthesis Group, led by Professor John Hart, aims to create new materials, machines, and design principles for advanced manufacturing.
 Much of our work seeks to discover and exploit micro- and nanoscale phenomena toward new and improved energy storage materials, electronic devices, composite structures, engineered surfaces, medical diagnostics, and consumer products.